nuno-vieira/nuno-vieira/README.md

 </br>
 </br>

 Full-Stack Software Engineer with interest and knowledge in both back-end and front-end software development, in either web or mobile native applications.
-I'm always eager to learn new technologies and improve my coding skills, constantly researching  best practices and new trends in order to write clean, performant, secure and maintainable code.
+Eager to learn new technologies and improve my coding skills, and constantly researching best practices and new trends in Technology in order to write clean, performant, secure and maintainable code.
+I consider myself a very creative person which helps me think out-of-the-box and come up with creative solutions for complex problems.

 ### Current Job 🔭